Rupert Pick

 Agency Anything But Grey doesn’t hold back in asserting that “the neglect of these older age groups in brand marketing makes no commercial sense.
 For too long, brands have ignored the real needs of the over-50s and have made broad assumptions over their attitudes and behaviours."

 In my own channel of experiential marketing, the story is remarkably similar.
-We are inundated with briefs targeting consumers under 35, but above this age group, the assignments are few and far between.
+We are inundated with briefs targeting consumers under 35, but assignments above this age group are few and far between.
 In a straw poll of leading experiential and event agencies from the AllPoints network, less than 10% of their briefs were aimed at a 45-plus audience.

 Yet, this older demographic is curious, confident, wealthy and looking for outlets to remain young.
 So why is this audience being bypassed?
 I suspect that there are several issues at play.

 In the world of innovation, there’s a perception that younger people are more experimental and more open to new ideas.
-The early adopters of today weren’t bought up on A-ha.
+Today's early adopters weren’t bought up on A-ha.
 If you buy this view, you target young people.
 I don’t.
 Of course, there are generational-specific products, but I don’t see my generation being any less open to trying new things.

 We’ve also built an industry that skews young.
 Our industry's average age is 36.
 This wouldn’t be true of medicine, law, or even finance.

-Don’t get me wrong, I love the fact I go to work and hear different music and have my views challenged daily, but there is a danger that a dominant, younger demographic group fosters a creative echo chamber and where the lack of lived experience results in people biasing what they know.
+Don’t get me wrong—I love the fact that I go to work, hear different music, and have my views challenged daily.
+However, there is a danger that a dominant, younger demographic group fosters a creative echo chamber, where the lack of lived experience results in people biasing what they know.
 My hunch is that the risk is even greater in BTL, where clients and their respective agencies skew even younger.

 Perhaps marketing and media decisions are being steered by theoretical lifetime-value assumptions that favour young consumers over old.
 Numbers concocted to make the opportunity look really big over the long term.
 But herein lies the flaw.
 If your young consumers can’t afford your products today, there will be no lifetime.
 A bird in the hand is worth two in the bush.